Oziomajnr/BlockchainExplorer/Readme.md

-Goal: take block has as input and get all the block information
+Goal: take block has as input and get all the block information represented on a UI.